IIIF/api/source/extension/georef/index.md

 ## 3. Web Annotations for Georeferencing

-`[@Bryan]` instead of using "Web Annotation" throughout, introduce this as the "Georef Annotation" and then replace "Web Annotation" with "Georef Annotation" in this section and below.

-Web Annotations can contain all of the required information mentioned in Section 2.
-We will describe how each piece of the Web Annotation is used and what its job is, followed by a full example.
+Web Annotations can contain all of the required information mentioned in Section 2 and when they do we will refer to them as a "Georef Annotation".
+We will describe how each piece of the Georef Annotation is used and what its job is, followed by a full example.

 ### 3.1 Embedded vs. Referenced Targets and Resources

 To supply a resource with georeferecing information, implmenters _MUST_ add at least one Annotation Page to the `annotations` property.
 Implementers have the option to reference or embed those Annotation Pages.
 For the purposes of this extension, implementers _SHOULD_ embed the Annotation Pages in the `annotations` property as opposed to referencing them.

-Web Annotations can exist independent of the resource they target and in such cases the resource is often only referenced via its URI in the Web Annotation's `target` property.
-For the purposes of this extension, implmenters _SHOULD_ embed the Canvas or Image Service within the Web Annotation instead of referencing it.
+Georef Annotations can exist independent of the resource they target and in such cases the resource is often only referenced via its URI in the Georef Annotation's `target` property.
+For the purposes of this extension, implmenters _SHOULD_ embed the Canvas or Image Service within the Georef Annotation instead of referencing it.

- [@BRYAN]: add paragraph: This reduces the need to make HTTP calls to resolve the resource.
+Embedding resources reduces the need to make HTTP calls and increases the reliability of the included resources.
+Sometimes URIs do not resolve and in those cases it will not be possible to display or use those resources in georeferencing scenarios.
+Embedding the resources ensures each resource is available for georeferencing algorithms and viewers and ensures the metadata about the resource, such as height and width, remains consistent.

-### 3.2 Web Annotation `motivation`
+### 3.2 Georef Annotation `motivation`

-The `motivation` property is used by Web Annotations to understand the reason why the Annotation was created.
-The `motivation` property _SHOULD_ be included on all Web Annotations and when included its value _MUST_ be `georeferencing`.
+The `motivation` property is used by Georef Annotations to understand the reason why the Annotation was created.
+The `motivation` property _SHOULD_ be included on all Georef Annotations and when included its value _MUST_ be `georeferencing`.

-Note that the linked data context provided with this document includes the formal Linked Data 1.1 Motivation Extension, and the vocabulary provided with this document contains the formal vocabulary for the "Motvation Names" listed in the table above.
+Note that the linked data context provided with this document includes the formal linked data 1.1 motivation extension, and the [vocabulary](/vocab/georef-terms.md#georeferencing) provided with this document contains the formal vocabulary for the "georeferencing" motivation discussed above.

-### 3.3 Web Annotation `target`
+### 3.3 Georef Annotation `target`

-The Web Annotation `target` is the resource to supply the `body` information to.
+The Georef Annotation `target` is the resource to supply the `body` information to.
 In our case, the `target` _SHOULD_ be an IIIF Canvas or Image Service.
-It is important that viewers processing this information know the original height and width of the resources in order to have the proper aspect ratios.
+Viewers processing this information require the original height and width of the resources in order to have the proper aspect ratios.
 Implementers _SHOULD_ supply this information with their embedded resources.

 It is important to maintain a link back to the Manifest for a given Canvas so clients consuming the Canvases have the opportunity to provide contextual information about the Manifest.
 To do this, implementers _SHOULD_ use the `partOf` property on the Canvas with as much information about the Manifest as is useful.
 For example,

 {% include api/code_header.html %}
 ```json-doc